bakame-php/cron-expression/README.md

 ### Registering CRON Expression Aliases

-The `Expression` class is able to handle all default aliases for CRON expression except one.
+The `Expression` class handles by default the following aliases for CRON expression except `@reboot`.

 You have them also exposed as named constructors.

 | Alias       | meaning              | Expression constructor | Expression shortcut     |